Flights to Thailand

 Airlines flying to Thailand

 When planning your trip to Thailand, you have several airline options to consider.
-A total of 137 airlines offer direct flights to the country — including 36 low-cost carriers.
-Major airlines include Thai AirAsia, Thai Airways, Thai Lion Air and Bangkok Airways.
-Together they operate more than half (56%) of all scheduled flights in March.
+A total of 140 airlines offer direct flights to the country — including 37 low-cost carriers.
+Major airlines include Thai AirAsia, Thai Airways, Bangkok Airways and Thai Lion Air.
+Together they operate more than half (55%) of all scheduled flights in July.

 Below is an overview of the airlines that offer their services, ranked by popularity.
 If you are mainly interested in low-cost carriers, check out the next section a little further down this page.